 Modifying a car for a disabled driver

 Adapting a car for a disabled motorist can make a big difference when it comes to getting around.
-If you have a disability or care for someone with mobility issues, our guide will help you get up to speed on modified cars for disabled drivers.
+If you have a disability or care for someone with mobility issues, our guide can help you get up to speed on modified cars for disabled drivers.

-How can I modify my car for a disabled driver?
+Can I modify my car for a disabled driver?

 How do I adapt a car for upper-body disabilities?